 2. Create a Working From Home Employment Policy for bad weather or strike action

-An employment policy is a good idea because it outlines your business’ expectations so everyone is clear about what alternative working arrangements you will accept, how much effort the employee should make to travel to work, whether working hours can be adjusted, under what circumstances the employee will be paid and disruption due to unforeseen childcare.
+An employment policy is a good idea because it outlines your business’ expectations so everyone is clear about what alternative working arrangements you will accept, how much effort the employee should make to travel to work, whether working hours can be adjusted, under what circumstances the employee will be paid and disruption due to unforeseen childcare issues.

 To give you an idea such a policy may include things like: